alejsdev/BMI-calculator/README.md

 ## Inspiration
 The design for the BIM Calculator App UI draws its inspiration from the [Frontend Mentor Body Mass Index Calculator Challenge](https://www.frontendmentor.io/challenges/body-mass-index-calculator-brrBkfSz1T), chosen to simulate a real-life scenario and enhance the user experience.

-## Contact

-If you have any questions or feedback, feel free to contact me at [alejsdev@email.com].